itemis/fluffyj-memory/README.md

 Adding some fluff to [Java's Foreign Function and Memory API](https://openjdk.org/jeps/424) ❤

 ## Prerequisites
-This software requires Java 19 and Maven >= 3.3.x.
-However, it is best to use a current Maven version, i. e. >= 3.8.x.
+This software requires Java 20 and Maven >= 3.3.x.
+However, it is best to use a current Maven version, i. e. >= 3.9.x.

 ## Build
 Usually a `mvn clean install` should be enough.

 ## IDE Setup
-Due to the usage of Java 19 preview code, the following special setup is required:
+Due to the usage of Java 20 preview code, the following special setup is required:
-* Add the following to the startup JVM option of your IDE (e. g. eclipse.ini):
+* Add the following to the startup JVM options of your IDE (e. g. eclipse.ini):

 ```
 --enable-preview